liyheng/FOP/README.md

 ## Note

-This codebase accompanies paper "FOP: Factorizing Optimal Joint Policy of Maximum-Entropy Multi-AgentReinforcement Learning".
+This codebase accompanies paper "FOP: Factorizing Optimal Joint Policy of Maximum-Entropy Multi-AgentReinforcement Learning"([link]()).
 The implementation is based on [PyMARL](https://github.com/oxwhirl/pymarl) and [SMAC](https://github.com/oxwhirl/smac) codebases which are open-sourced.

 The implementation of the following methods can also be found in this codebase, which are finished by the authors of [PyMARL](https://github.com/oxwhirl/pymarl):
 - [**QMIX**: QMIX: Monotonic Value Function Factorisation for Deep Multi-Agent Reinforcement Learning](https://arxiv.org/abs/1803.11485)